bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

 If using a constructor function and including a child, super() is like when a child 'calls' their parent and inherits their attributes.
-Without super(), the child class cannot inherit from the parent
+Without super(), the child class cannot inherit from the parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.